custercm/LMS-COPILOT/IMPLEMENTATION_PLAN.md

 - [ ] Terminal integration works with approval flow

 ### User Experience
-- [ ] Interface feels identical to GitHub Copilot
+- [ ] Interface feels similar to GitHub Copilot
 - [ ] Animations are smooth and responsive
 - [ ] All interactions provide immediate feedback
 - [ ] Error states are helpful and actionable
 - [ ] Keyboard navigation works throughout
-- [ ] Accessibility standards are met

 ### Performance
 - [ ] Fast response times for all operations